-CIPA is the professional and examining body for patent attorneys (also known as patent agents) in the UK.
-Its site includes a searchable register of patent agents; an overview of the law of patents, trademarks, industrial designs and copyright; briefing papers (aimed at IP professionals) on matters of current interest and press releases.
+The Chartered Institute of Patent Attorneys (CIPA) is the professional and examining body for patent attorneys (also known as patent agents) in the UK.
+Its site includes a searchable register of patent agents; an overview of the law of patents, trademarks, industrial designs and copyright; and briefing papers (aimed at IP professionals) on matters of current interest.

 The Company Names Tribunal adjudicates on disputes about opportunistic company name and limited liability partnership name registrations.
 It was created 1 October 2008 and is administered by the UK Intellectual Property Office.
 Information provided in this section of the GOV.UK web site includes the Company Names Tribunal practice direction, forms and decisions.

-The ‘Law and Practice’ section of the European Patent Office’s web site includes the text of the European Patent Convention and an online version of the book Case Law of the Boards of Appeal (8th edition, 2016).
-There is also a complete searchable database of decisions of the EPO’s Boards of Appeal from 2010 onwards.
-All of the above are found under “Law and practice.”
+Content on the European Patent Office (EPO) site includes the text of the European Patent Convention (EPC); an online version of the book Case Law of the Boards of Appeal (9th edition, 2019); a complete searchable database of decisions of the EPO’s Boards of Appeal from 1979 onwards; and information on the development of the Unitary Patent system and the Unified Patent Court.
+All of this may be found under “Law & practice.”

 Lawdit Solicitors is a Southampton-based law firm specialising in trademarks, designs, patents and copyright law.
-The “Reading Room” section of its web site has a large article archive based on the various specialist areas including copyright, designs, information technology and trademarks.
+The “Reading Room” section of its web site has a large article archive based on the various specialist areas including copyright, designs, information technology and trade marks.